 One question that the thousands of tourists who visit Malta every year will ask is, which is best, Sliema Malta or Valletta Malta for your holiday in Malta?

 It is safe to say that both Valletta Malta and Sliema Malta have their strengths and weaknesses when it comes to what tourists can see or do on their holiday in Malta.

 In this article we shall elaborate on these and compare and contrast these, as well as giving examples to help guide tourists on where to go while on their holiday in Malta.

 Sliema Malta got its name from a chapel dedicated to The Virgin Mary under the title of Star of the Sea, which served as a beacon and a reference point to the few fishermen who lived in that area.

-It is also said that Sailors on Knights’ galleys would pay their respects to Our Lady as they set sail.
+Sailors on Knights’ galleys paid their respects to Our Lady as they set sail.

 In a similar manner, local fishermen would pray for a safe return – a return ‘bis-sliem’.

 These two traditions gave the town the name of Sliema Malta.

 Thus, the name could be connected with the first words of the Hail Mary prayer, which in Maltese is “Sliem Għalik Marija”.